Haydenshapes Surfboards

-Haydenshapes Surfboards is an Australian performance surfboard brand founded by Hayden Cox in 1996.
-Haydenshapes' most notable design is the Hypto Krypto model, and the brand is known for their use of parabolic carbon fibre frame surfboard technology FutureFlex.
-The Haydenshapes core team of professional athletes include influential free surfer Craig Anderson (Quiksilver) and surfer Creed Mctaggart (Billabong).
+Haydenshapes Surfboards is an Australian-based performance surfboard brand founded by Hayden Cox in 1996.
+Haydenshapes' most notable design is the Hypto Krypto model.
+The brand is known for their use of parabolic carbon fibre frame surfboard technology FutureFlex.
+The Haydenshapes has a team of professional athletes that includes free surfer Craig Anderson (Quiksilver) and surfer Creed Mctaggart (Billabong).

 History

 Haydenshapes Surfboards was founded in 1996 by Hayden Cox in Sydney, Australia.
-Hayden was 15 and in high school at the time.
-After snapping his favourite surfboard and not having the money available to purchase a new one, he decided to make one instead.
-In 2006, Haydenshapes launched the newly invented and patented FutureFlex (formally known as FiberFlex, created by Hayden Cox) a parabolic carbon fibre frame technology, a modern take on the traditional "wooden stringer" surfboard design.
+At the time of establishment, Hayden was 15 and in high school.
+After snapping his favourite surfboard and not being able to afford a new one, he decided to make one of his own instead.
+In 2006, Haydenshapes launched the newly invented and patented FutureFlex (formally known as FiberFlex, created by Hayden Cox) a parabolic carbon fiber frame technology, a modern take on the traditional "wooden stringer" surfboard design.
 In 2011, Haydenshapes signed a global distribution deal that launched the brand globally into 70 countries.
 In 2013, Haydenshapes opened a US manufacturing facility and office in El Segundo, California.
-Haydenshapes currently manufacture surfboards in Australia, USA and Thailand.
+Haydenshapes currently manufactures surfboards in Australia, USA, and Thailand.